SAPAA Newsletter No. 57, February 2026

 Collecting information about the state of a Natural Area is a key activity of SAPAA.
 Historically, we were the eyes and ears of the government through their volunteer program.
 We continue to provide this role and communicate the information to our members, the government, and the public.

-The following are planned changes to the Site Inspection Report (SIR) Process in 2026:
+The following are changes to the Site Inspection Report (SIR) Process in 2026:

 1. No Changes to the full Site Inspection Report.
 Other than changing the dates, the SIR form is unchanged from 2025.
 It is still based on Google Form technology.

 2. Dropping the Simple SIR.
-Most members preferred the full form and it added processing complexity.
+Most members preferred the full form.

-3. Beta Testing an App.
+3. Beta Testing SIR SAPAA.
 Select SAPAA Members will be invited to test an online application.
-To learn more about this, attend the SIR Dragon – March 19, 2026 – 1200pm session.
+To learn more about this, attend the SIR Dragon – March 19, 2026 – 1200 pm session.
+As well as training sessions.

 2025 Minister’s Report

-A student project is helping to write the 2025 Minister’s Report.
-Amongst other changes, it will include analysis from iNaturalist.
+A student project is involved helping to write SAPAA’s 2025 Minister’s Report.
+Amongst other changes, it will include analysis from iNaturalist records.
 Stay tuned for a briefing and update!

 Student Projects (and Volunteer)

-SAPAA is currently running (or have completed) the following student projects.
+SAPAA is currently running (or has completed) the following student projects.

 1. Rural MLA Engagement, Status: Ongoing.
 The constituents of Rural MLAs are a potential beneficiary of improved monitoring of protected areas.
 What are the value propositions for both audiences and how best to enlist their assistance in support of SAPAA?